How do I disconnect my dryer?

 Step 4: attach the hose

 Tape the condensation drain hose on the back of the dryer with the opening upwards.
-Tape you keep the hose in place.
+You can keep the hose in place with tape.
 This way, you don't have to worry about water getting on your floor when you remove the dryer.

 Don't have a water drain and do you use the condensation tank?
 Make sure that this reservoir is completely empty.
 The dryer is now ready for the delivery drivers.
 Have it ready at the front door of your home on the ground floor.